-Chart 4 shows the ratio of the median download and upload speeds experienced by an ISP's subscribers to that ISP's advertised download and upload speeds weighted by the subscribership numbers for the tiers.
+Chart 4 shows the ratio of the measured median download and upload speeds experienced by an ISP's subscribers to that ISP's advertised download and upload speeds weighted by the subscribership numbers for the tiers.
 The actual speeds experienced by most ISPs' subscribers are close to or exceed the advertised speeds.
 However, DSL broadband ISPs continue to advertise "up-to" speeds that on average exceed the actual speeds experienced by their subscribers.
-Verizon, instead, advertises a speed range for DSL performance and has requested that we include this range in relevant charts; we indicate this speed range by shading on all bar charts describing Verizon's DSL performance.
-Out of the 14 ISP/technology configurations shown, 10 met or exceeded their advertised download speed and three more reached at least 90% of their advertised download speed.
-Only Cincinnati-DSL (at 81%) performed below 90% of its advertised download speed.
+Out of the 12 ISP/technology configurations shown, 8 met or exceeded their advertised download speed and three more reached at least 90% of their advertised download speed.
+Only Cincinnati-DSL (at 79%) performed below 90% of its advertised download speed.